asyncapi/community/TSC_MEMBERSHIP.md

 1. Configure a fork
 2. Work on it locally
 3. Write an appropriate PR title using the [conventional commits specification](https://github.com/asyncapi/.github/blob/master/CONTRIBUTING.md#conventional-commits)
-4. Test your PR against Github checks to ensure they all pass
+4.Test your PR against Github checks to ensure they all pass

 **Step 3: Get pull request merged**